This article was first published on 1 December and has since been updated on 17 December to reflect the latest information.

 The Birketts view

 The introduction of a statutory probation period during an ‘initial period of employment’ would have required employers to adapt to a new process, likely leading to confusion on the part of managers as to which process should be followed.
 It would no doubt have resulted in a significant body of case law to establish the applicable legal tests.
+However, a six-month qualifying period is still a very tight timescale for employers to properly assess the performance of new recruits, meaning that monitoring of probationary periods will be even more important.

 Next steps